hexojs/site/source/docs/configuration.md

 ```

 {% note %}
-We strongly recommend you to store your theme configuration in one place.
+We strongly recommend that you store your theme configuration in one place.
 But in case you have to store your theme configuration separately, you need to know the priority of those configurations: The `theme_config` inside site's primary configuration file has the highest priority during merging, then the dedicated theme configuration file.
 The `_config.yml` file under the theme directory has the lowest priority.
 {% endnote %}